fdivitto/ESPWebFramework/README.md

 make
 ```

-Switch ESP8266 to programming mode.
-Make sure you set right COM port into Makefile (default is COM7), then run:
+Switch ESP8266 to programming mode, then run ((change COM7 if necessary):
 ```
-make flash
+make flash PORT=COM7
 ```

 ####Here is some screenshots: